 The PC market may be in decline, but demand for hybrid laptop-cum-tablets will nearly double this year and again next, market-watcher Gartner has forecast.
 Validation for Intel’s new approach to notebook computers then?
 Not quite.
-While Gartner reckons some 18,598,000 “ultramobile PCs” will have shipped during 2013, almost twice …
+While Gartner reckons some 18,598,000 “ultramobile PCs” will have shipped during 2013, almost …

 "toilet-bound PC market"

 I note that sales of OS-X systems have declined far more than PC sales.....imo this is more a symptom of the state of the economy,

 Don't ignore the product cycle

 Apple is much more sensitive to product cycles than the PC market, because a lot of people know when Apple's PCs/laptops are getting long in the tooth and are soon to be updated.
 Apple doesn't announce the date ahead of time, but anyone interested can see the range of guesses/rumors months in advance, and put 2+2 together from the date when Intel starts volume shipments of the low power version of certain CPUs.

 The PC market is much less sensitive to this because there are so many OEMs that new models are released almost every week.
 You don't go a year or longer with nothing new as you often do in the Apple world between refreshes.
 If PC OEMs only introduced new models when Intel updates their CPUs you'd see the same cycles there, but they don't.

 Demand for laptops with decent resolution (rather than 1376 x 768), with matte screen (as opposed to that glossy crap put on everything currently), low weight, and decent battery ... for a fair price ... would likely take off, if only these manufacturers would fill the requirement.

 Re: hybrid cum-tablets demand